What Is Title Insurance? Coverage In the Event of Hidden Claims

 Jenn Andrlik has been a journalist for over 20+ years working for such magazines and websites as BHG, House Beautiful, Elle Decor, Martha Stewart, and leading the local magazine Westchester Home for the past six years.
 She is highly knowledgeable about interior design, architecture, and real estate businesses.

-We’ll walk you through everything you need to know about title insurance with help from top New Jersey real estate agent Adam D’Annunzio, who sells homes 54% quicker than the average agent in his Ocean City market.
+It sounds technical, almost optional, but it’s treated like a standard part of getting to closing.
+In this article, we walk you through everything you need to know about title insurance with help from top New Jersey real estate agent Adam D’Annunzio, who sells 68% more single-family homes than the average Ocean City agent.

 When you sell your house, you must complete a title search to identify all legal claims to the property’s title.
 As the seller, you must resolve all liens found in the title search in order to transfer the title to the buyer.
 The title search may reveal 30 to 50 years’ worth of the property’s history and should uncover any mortgage liens, rightful heirs, filing errors, current deed holders, deed restrictions, or forgeries, to name a few.